- Explore the most beautiful places on Earth from Ha Long Bay, Khao Sok National Park and K'garito the Whitsundays

 Thailand Express – 13 nights.
 You’ll be staying in a mix of different accommodation types.
 Rooms are on a twin-share basis.

-Bali Beaches – 12 nights.
-For this leg of the trip, you’ll be staying in a selection of hotels and boutique hostels with air-con and swimming pools.
-All accommodation is on a twin-share basis (apart from Ubud, which is quad-share).
+Bali Experience – 10 nights.
+For this leg of the trip, you’ll be staying in a selection of accommodation with pools.
+All rooms are on a twin-share basis (apart from Ubud, which is quad-share).

 East Coast Experience – 42 nights.
 This part of the trip features mostly mixed hostel dorms, with the exception of 2 nights on overnight coaches, 2 nights camping on K'gari, and 2 nights on board a maxi yacht.
 The overnight coaches have lots of legroom, as well as reclining seats.